This page sets out our data protection and privacy policies.

 The Club does not transmit personal data to third parties, except when it is manifestly in the best interests of the Data Subject.
 In the context of the Club's operation, these best interests are solely:

-The Club's IT system is based on Google Apps for Business ("G Suite").
+The Club's IT system is based on Google Workspaces ("G Suite").
 This is software run on the internet as cloud software, with servers around the world.
 Google determines which servers it uses in which countries to store and to process the Club's data, containing personal data of the Club's members and prospective members: the Club cannot influence Google's choice of server and/or country.

 The Club relies upon G Suite to advise the Club of any data breaches.

 All data within the Club's IT system is processed manually; there are no automated processing techniques relating to personal data.

 The Club retains personal data for as long as the Club recognises, or perceives, legitimate interest of both Data Subject and the Club.